10 Biggest Money Mistakes

 Not Setting Goals

-Similar to a financial plan, your financial goals give you steps to work towards.
+Similar to a financial plan, your financial goals give you steps to work toward.
 These goals should be things like homeownership, starting your own business, retirement.

 If you do not set specific goals, you will flounder.
 You may never get to the point where you have a down payment save for your home or be in a good position when it is time to retire.
 Take time to set solid financial goals and review them each year.